Thoughts on Adobe Squiggly & Developer Relations

 Continuing from yesterdays article showing the beginning of my circular collision experiments, this post will show how the simple test cases evolved into a music visualizer.

-Yesterday on Twitter SeyelentEco asked me why I built a circular collision engine instead of using an existing physics library.
+Yesterday on Twitter SeyelentEco asked me why I built a circular collision engine instead of using an existing physics library, something he’s been working on while being a contractor for multiple online casinos over the last few years.
 The main reasons were size, speed, and simply because I wanted to learn a bit about the math involved.
 For example, all of these experiments are under 5kb, and the collision logic can handle a couple hundred circles without too much trouble.

 As part of the initial commercial project that birthed these experiments, I built out a version in which circles would scale up quickly when the user rolled over them.
 Unfortunately, I don’t seem to have this version any more, but I thought it was pretty cool to roll over a circle and watch the surrounding circles get propelled outwards.
 Rolling over/out of a circle rapidly sparked the idea of having two “speaker” circles that would expand based on the volume of a playing track.